RISO basics

 • Flatten any layers before exporting your PDF

-• Email your files to blueprint@outoftheblue.org.uk
+• Email your PDF files to blueprint@outoftheblue.org.uk

 • If they’re too large to send as email attachments, please use WeTransfer (not Google Drive, Dropbox etc)